sanghyukmoon/tesphere/README.md

 # tesphere - Turbulent Equilibrium Sphere

-`tesphere` is a python package that implements the turbulent equilibrium sphere (TES) model introduced in Moon & Ostriker (2024, under review).
+`tesphere` is a python package that implements the turbulent equilibrium sphere (TES) model introduced in Moon & Ostriker (2024, in press).
 The TES is a family of equilibrium solutions to the angle-averaged equations of hydrodynamics under the following assumptions:
 * The second-order structure function for the turbulent velocity field is given by a power-law (i.e., there is a power-law linewidth-size relation).
 * The turbulence is isotropic.